 To mark the centenary of women being admitted as full members of the University, we will be bringing together events, interviews and resources reflecting on, as well as celebrating, the history of women at Oxford...

-This is a landmark year in the history of Oxford University; in October, we mark a century since the first women collected their degrees in the Sheldonian Theatre.
+This is a landmark year in the history of Oxford University; in October 2020, we marked a century since the first women collected their degrees in the Sheldonian Theatre.

-Colleges and departments across Oxford will hold centenary events reflecting on, as well as celebrating, the history of women at Oxford, exploring the present and future challenges for women’s education, gender equality and diversity, and celebrating Oxford women.
+Colleges and departments across Oxford have been and continue to hold centenary events reflecting on, as well as celebrating, the history of women at Oxford, exploring the present and future challenges for women’s education, gender equality and diversity, and celebrating Oxford women.

-As well as events, below you will find other resources and links to interviews with a group of remarkable women.
+As well as upcoming events and exhibitions, below you will find other resources, links to where you can catch up with events you may have missed, as well as interviews with a group of remarkable women.

 Centenary events will be listed together here and we invite departments, colleges and students that are planning centenary related events to get in touch.
 If you have any questions about event listings, please email the Information Office.